Grasping Reflex In Babies: Palmar vs Plantar And Age Range

 Image: Shutterstock

 • Stepping reflex: Hold the baby upright with the soles touching the ground.
 The baby begins to shift the feet one after the other, resembling the stepping action.
-The stepping reflex disappears by the age of two to three months.
+The step reflex in babies disappears by the age of two to three months.

 Frequently Asked Questions